20 Apr How to Get Rid of Mosquitos Naturally (Quick & Easy)

 - Most bite during dawn and dusky evening hours but the Zika spreading mosquito bites during the day.

-How To Treat Mosquito Bites
+How do You Treat Mosquito Bites?

 Don’t Scratch!
 It may be a tall order but scratching only causes more trauma to the area and openings in the skin that can let bacteria in potentially causing infection.
 Mosquito bites swell because your body is suffering from a very mild allergic reaction to the mosquito’s saliva.
 To combat the anti-coagulant delivered by the mosquito, your body releases histamines to fight it.
-As a result, the area around the bite becomes inflamed and itchy (source).
+As a result, the area around the bite becomes inflamed and itchy.

 - Wash the area with soap and water.